MsCrypto22/pegasi-takehome/executive_summary.md

 **The Problem:** AI models are vulnerable to attacks that can make them reveal sensitive information or behave dangerously.

-**Our Solution:** Automated security testing that runs 9 different attack scenarios in minutes, providing a clear security score and risk assessment.
+**My Solution:** Automated security testing that runs 9 different attack scenarios in minutes, providing a clear security score and risk assessment.

 **The Value:**
 - **Speed**: Automated vs manual testing (minutes vs hours)